Cthompsonlbi/Team_Red/README.md

 ---
 #### rudimentary EDA

-Quick link to our EDA Jupyter notebook file that contains code for our **INTIAL** work with regards to cleaning the Travel dataset:
+Quick link to our EDA Jupyter notebook file that contains code for our **INITIAL** work with regards to cleaning the Travel dataset:
 [Travel Dataset Initial Clean](Notebooks/InsightEDA.ipynb)

 The intial steps taken after pulling the Travel.csv file into a dataframe to get a better understanding of the data that we are working with are as follows: